nickfargo/state/src/state-metaobject.coffee.md

         @substates      = null
         @transitions    = null

+A `retained` state will store a path to its retained internal substate here.

+        @retaineePath   = null

 If enabled, a dispatch table may be used to cache method resolutions.

         @__dispatch_table__ = null if useDispatchTables